Gunivers/Bookshelf/docs/modules/move/by_vector_custom_collision.md

 ## 1. Create a Bookshelf Config dedicated datapack

 You can name this datapack as you want.
-The idea of createing a new one is that you can keep the main one as a zip file (more optimized) and not edit it, which allow to update it easily.
+The idea of creating a new one is that you can keep the main one as a zip file (more optimized) and not edit it, which allow to update it easily.
 The new datapack will be used to store all the configuration files.

 ## 2. Create switch functions